damianhakert/damianhakert.github.io/source/handbook/index.html.md

 feedback always provide at least one clear and recent example.
 If a person is going through a hard time in their personal life, then take that into account.
 An example of giving positive feedback is our [thanks chat channel](https://about.gitlab.com/handbook/#internal-communication).
 1. **Diversity**: The community consists of people from all over the world, with different backgrounds and opinions.
 We hire globally and encourage hiring in a diverse set of countries.
+We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
 We work to make everyone feel welcome and to increase the participation of underrepresented minorities and nationalities in our community and company.
 An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).
 1. **Boring solutions**<a name="boring-solutions"></a>: Use the most simple and boring solution for a problem.
 You can always make it more complex later if that is needed.
 The speed of innovation for our organization and product is constrained by the total complexity we have added